Erasto B. Mpemba

-Erasto Bartholomeo Mpemba (1950–2023) (Note: Conflicting sources: According to TRT he died on May 14, 2023, aged 73; according to his coauthor's widow, he died around 2020.) was a Tanzanian game warden who, as a schoolboy, discovered the eponymously named Mpemba effect, a paradoxical phenomenon in which hot water freezes faster than cold water under certain conditions; this effect had been observed previously by Aristotle, Francis Bacon, and René Descartes.
+Erasto Bartholomeo Mpemba (1950–2023) (Note: Conflicting sources: According to TRT he died on May 14, 2023, aged 73; according to his coauthor's widow, he died around 2020.) was a Tanzanian game warden who, as a schoolboy, discovered the eponymous Mpemba effect, a paradoxical phenomenon in which hot water freezes faster than cold water under certain conditions.

 Life

 Mpemba was born in 1950.
-He visited the Magamba Secondary School in Tanzania, where he rediscovered the Mpemba effect when he was 13 years old.
+He visited the Magamba Secondary School in Tanganyika, where he rediscovered the Mpemba effect when he was 13 years old.

 Mpemba aspired to become a doctor, but financial constraints hindered his ambitions.
 Recognizing that working with wildlife presented an opportunity for an overseas scholarship, he enrolled in Mweka Wildlife College in Moshi.
 Upon earning his diploma, Mpemba rose to the position of Regional Natural Resources Officer in Mara Region in 1967.
 It took him eight years to fulfill his goal of studying abroad: He studied Natural Resource Management at the Canberra College of Advanced Education (now University of Canberra) in Australia, subsequently earning a master’s degree at Sul Ross State University in Alpine, USA.
 He later became Principal Game Officer for the Tanzanian Ministry of Natural Resources and Tourism and vice-chairmen of the African Forestry and Wildlife Commission's working party on the management of wildlife in 2002.
 He had retired from the Tanzanian Ministry as of 2011.

 Mpemba was married and had children; his wife was a doctor.
 Mpemba's death is not well-documented; according to Christine Osborne, the widow of the physicist who played a key role in documenting and publishing Mpemba's findings, he died around 2020.
 However, TRT reports that he died on May 14, 2023.